Kindle Unlimited

 She found herself glancing towards the heavens.
 The inky sky offered her a glimpse of the dark future that lay before her.
 The monstrous mountains stared back at her as if reminding her of her insignificance and mocking her for her helplessness.

-4.0 out of 5 stars Tear-jerking, heart-rending and Melancholy!
+4.0 out of 5 stars Superb story of Love, Pain, Hope and learning.

 5.0 out of 5 stars A life lived